-SA v Metro Vancouver Housing Corp, 2019 SCC 4, released Jan.
-25, determined a Henson trust cannot be used to exclude beneficiaries from social benefits, provided the trust meets certain conditions.
+SA v Metro Vancouver Housing Corp was a previous case.
+It determined a Henson trust cannot be used to exclude beneficiaries from social benefits.
+This is provided the trust meets certain conditions.

 “…S.A. has no enforceable right to receive any of the Trust’s income or capital: unless and until the Trustees exercise their discretion in her favour, S.A.’s interest in the Trust is akin to a mere hope that some or all of its property will be distributed to her at some point in the future.”